Now that you've built a custom firmware file you'll want to flash your keyboard.

 The simplest way to flash your keyboard will be with the QMK Toolbox.

-However, the QMK Toolbox is only available for Windows and macOS currently.
-If you're using Linux (or just wish to flash the firmware from the command line), proceed down to Flash Your Keyboard From The Command Line.
+However, the Toolbox is currently only available for Windows and macOS.
+If you're using Linux (or just wish to flash the firmware from the command line), skip to the Flash your Keyboard from the Command Line section.